 Mario Andretti won for the second race in a row ahead of Carlos Reutemann and Jody Scheckter.
-This was also the first race for the current Williams team, entering a March 761 for Patrick Neve who finished down in 12th.
+This was also the first race for the current Williams team, which entered a March 761 for Patrick Neve, finishing down in 12th.

 2005 Spanish Grand Prix

 Kimi Raikkonen dominated the event to take his first victory of the season ahead of Fernando Alonso and Jarno Trulli.
 Juan Pablo Montoya returned to McLaren after two races away with injury but had a pretty dreadful time - he could only qualify and finish seventh, and ended up a lap behind Raikkonen at the finish courtesy of a pit stop problem and a spin.